HighGrain · Thinking

 Technology Alignment

-AMBIT-3 · Alignment Management ~8 min read
+AMBIT-3 · Alignment Processes ~9 min read

-There is a version of enterprise architecture that does Initiative Alignment well, has a functioning governance process, and produces coherent IT Designs for each project.
-And yet, five years on, the organisation has an IT landscape that nobody can explain clearly, that costs a disproportionate amount to maintain, and that is full of systems doing overlapping things in incompatible ways.
-Each project made locally rational decisions.
-The landscape as a whole is incoherent.
+These organisations deliver well-designed solutions, project by project.
+Each one is technically coherent.
+Each one passes architecture review.
+And yet, five years later, they have an IT landscape that nobody can explain clearly, that costs a fortune to maintain, and that is full of systems doing overlapping things in incompatible ways.

-This is what Technology Alignment is for.
-It is the process of analysing the IT landscape continuously — mapping it against what it should look like according to IT Standards and where it needs to go according to Business Visions — and identifying the rationalisation opportunities that keep it coherent, efficient, and capable of serving the organisation’s strategic direction.
+Technology Alignment is the continuous process of analysing the IT landscape — the full picture of what systems exist, what technologies they use, how they relate to each other — and identifying the rationalisation opportunities that keep it coherent, efficient, and capable of supporting the organisation’s strategic direction.

-The outputs feed in two directions.
-They inform the IT investment portfolio, generating Technical initiatives that need to be funded alongside business-facing strategic work.
-And they update IT Landscapes and IT Standards themselves — as Technology Alignment reveals new patterns or invalidates old ones, the artefacts need to change.
+2. They update IT Landscapes and IT Standards themselves — as Technology Alignment reveals new patterns or invalidates old ones, the artefacts reflecting those patterns need to change.

 Technology Alignment is the least visible of the three processes to business stakeholders.
 It involves no business executive participation and produces no business-facing documents.
-This makes it easy to defer, underfund, and gradually stop doing — especially when IT budgets are under pressure and the question of why money is being spent on things that do not deliver new business capability is being asked.
+This makes it easy to defer, underfund, and gradually stop doing — especially when the IT budget is under pressure.
+This is exactly backwards.
+Technology Alignment is what makes sustainable capability delivery possible.
+An IT landscape that is not actively maintained becomes progressively more expensive to change.

 References

 1. 1Kotusev, S. (2019).
 The Practice of Enterprise Architecture.
 SK Publishing.
-Chapter 6 describes Technology Optimisation.
-Chapter 18 covers architecture debt and the mechanics of technology alignment.

 HighGrain · Thinking · Part III